saeed-sufi/electron-video/README.md

 * In order for the application to keep running while developing, use `nodemon` by setting ` "dev": nodemon --exec electron . ` in the package.json file and then run `npm run dev` in the terminal.

+* In order to set node environment and use it in your code to check if you are in devoloping mode or not, insert `"app": "set NODE_ENV=dev&& electron ."` in the `package.json` file.

+* If a module downloaded from npm does not run in your electron app and your app craches, it's because this module is compiled for a different version of V8 engine which is installed by node.
+Electron comes with its own version of node runtime which might not be the same as the node runtime that is installed on the system.
+In order to solve this problem we need to first install `npm install --save-dev electron-rebuild` which is a command line tool and then run `electron-rebuild nameofmodule` in the command line.
+An awesome approach would be to add `"postinstall": "electron-rebuild"` in the package.json file so that after each `install` of a module, a `postinstall` will automatically run.

+* In order to debug node apps using chrome dev tools, run `node --inspect-brk=9229 index.js` in terminal.
+Then on a new chrome tab move to `chrome://inspect/`.
+You can chage the port from 9229 to any other number greater than 1023.

+* using `once` for listening to an event will discard the listener after the event is triggered for the first time.

+* To make a child window appear on the top of the main window for some seconds and then disappears, call `settimeout()` twice.

+* In the style.css of the windows, set `user-select:none` for the `body` element in order to prevent user being able to select text on the app window.

+* In order to make a frameless window draggable, set `webkit-app-region:drag` as an inline style.

+* Install `electron-window-state` to save and restore your app windows sizes.